Share On

 Bedding

-Older sheep residents may spend more time lying down than they used to, which can put them at risk of developing pressure sores, especially on their sternum or near their stifles, and others may walk on their carpi (often referred to as the “front knees”) which can result in sores or abrasions.
+As mentioned above, older residents may spend more time lying down than they used to, which can put them at risk of developing pressure sores, and others may walk on their carpi which can result in sores or abrasions.
 Offering a thicker layer of soft bedding can help keep these individuals comfortable and help prevent sores.
-However, keep in mind that very deep bedding may be difficult for residents to walk through- in some cases, identifying the areas where older residents typically sleep or spend time lying down and then adding additional layers of bedding to these areas can be helpful.
-Alternatively, placing thick blankets or water-proof cushioned mats in their resting areas may be an option.
+However, keep in mind that very deep bedding may be difficult for residents to walk through – in some cases, identifying the areas where older residents typically sleep or spend time lying down and then adding additional layers of bedding to these areas can be helpful.
+Alternatively, placing thick blankets or water-proof cushioned mats in their resting areas may be an option, but you’ll need to clean/replace them as needed.

 Layout